 Dimensions

 An interesting quirk of sauté pans is that they are sold by volume rather than by diameter (like a skillet would be).
 This means that sauté pans of the same volume will have very different dimensions from brand to brand.
-We think the ideal dimensions for a sauté pan are 10-11 inches in diameter and 2 ½ - 3 inches in height—translating to a 3 to 3.5 quart volume.
-For larger sauté pans we felt that the diameter shouldn’t exceed 12 inches, with additional volume going toward a greater height.
-That’s because the average four burner stovetop won’t have a heat source large enough to cover pans with diameters larger than 12 inches.
+We think the ideal dimensions for a sauté pan are 10–11 inches in diameter and 2½–3 inches in height—translating to a 3–3.5-quart volume.
+For larger sauté pans, we felt that the diameter shouldn’t exceed 12 inches, with additional volume going toward a greater height.
+That’s because the average four-burner stovetop won’t have a heat source large enough to cover pans with diameters larger than 12 inches.

 The Misen pan performed well in all our tests.
-It is a 5-ply stainless steel pan, which provides great heat distribution and control throughout the cooking process.
+It is a 5-ply stainless-steel pan, which provided great heat distribution and control throughout the cooking process.
 It seared chicken and browned onions well on high heat without scorching.
-It also has a thicker, hollow handle that stays cool while cooking, and many on staff found it to be one of the most comfortable designs in the line up.
-This pan is the second heaviest of the bunch, which made it harder for some in the kitchen to pick up with one hand, and since it didn’t out perform lighter, easier to maneuver alternatives, we chose not to dub it the best.
+It also has a thicker, hollow handle that stays cool while cooking, and many on staff found it to be one of the most comfortable designs in the lineup.
+This pan is the second heaviest of the bunch, which made it harder for some in the kitchen to pick up with one hand, and because it didn’t out perform lighter, easier-to-maneuver alternatives, we chose not to dub it the best.

 The Made In sauté pan was another strong contender.
-It handled well, and, at 3 pounds 2 ounces for the 3.5 quart size, it is on the lighter end of the spectrum.
+It handled well, and, at 3 pounds 2 ounces for the 3.5-quart size, it’s on the lighter end of the spectrum.
 While the chicken test went fine, we noticed that the Made-In was more susceptible to scorching at higher heat relative to the All-Clad.
-Still not a bad pan though.
+Still not a bad pan, though.

 Sauté pans we don’t recommend

 Calphalon is another well-known name in affordable stainless-steel cookware.
-This pan had few hot spots, and browned the chicken thighs nicely without too much babying.
-It came with a glass lid though.
+This pan had few hot spots and browned the chicken thighs nicely without too much babying.
+It came with a glass lid, though.
 Some people like to know what’s going on under the hood, but we aren’t crazy about glass lids.
 They’re difficult to clean and retain heat poorly.
-It was the lightest sauté pan we tested at 2 pounds 14 ounces, however based on the slight warping on the bottom we discovered at the end of our tests, this pan is just too thin.
+It was the lightest sauté pan we tested at 2 pounds 14 ounces, but not in a good way.
+Based on the slight warping on the bottom we discovered at the end of our tests, this pan is just too thin.

 The dimensions of the Cuisinart pan were just off.
-It had one of the smallest diameters and really high sides, bordering quite close to saucier dimensions.
-During our cooking tests it was a little scorchy, but manageable with a careful eye, and not particularly heavy.
-But many of us found the handle design to be a bit thin and pointy, and uncomfortable to hold.
+It had one of the smallest diameters and really high sides, bordering on the dimensions of a saucier.
+During our cooking tests, it was a little scorchy, but manageable with a careful eye, and it wasn’t particularly heavy.
+Besides the weird dimensions and middling performance, many of us also found the handle design thin, pointy, and uncomfortable to hold.

 Good design shouldn’t sacrifice utility for aesthetics.
-Yes you can cook beautiful food with this pan, but we found it heavy, and difficult to maneuver.
+Unfortunately, the Caraway and all its soft curves do.
+Yes, you can cook beautiful food with it, but we found it heavy and difficult to maneuver.
 The lack of a lip also makes pouring from this pan messy.
 Also why on earth does the lid need to weigh almost 3 pounds?